cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 let txId = await walletServer.submitTx(signed);
 ```
 ### Key handling
-There ara a couple of methods you can use to derive and get private/public key pairs.
+There are a couple of methods you can use to derive and get private/public key pairs.
 For more info check [here](https://github.com/input-output-hk/technical-docs/blob/main/cardano-components/cardano-wallet/doc/About-Address-Derivation.md).

 Get root key from recovery phrase
 ```js